Selection Modes

 Select Window Crossing

-You can perform a window crossing selection by going the opposite direction of a window selection.
+You can perform a window crossing selection by reversing the direction of a window selection.
 Click the first point on the right side and drag to the left and then release the mouse.
 This will select all elements that are contained inside and are touching the dragged window.

 You can also choose the Select Window Crossing tool from the toolbar to perform the same selection operation.